dginst/dginst.github.io/_pages/privacy.md

 ---
-layout: page
+layout: readme
 title: "Privacy Statement"
 permalink: /privacy/
 ---

-The Digital Gold Institute is committed to protecting the privacy and accuracy of confidential information to the extent possible, subject to provisions of law.
+The Digital Gold Institute
+is committed to protecting the privacy and accuracy of confidential information to the extent possible, subject to provisions of law.